RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

 Python Review
 =============

-In the following section you will get a review or rudimentary introduction to Python for this course.
-The purpose of this section is not to teach you all of Python but rather to arm you with the knowledge required to succeed in this course.
+In this chapter you will get a review or rudimentary introduction to Python for this course.
+The purpose of this section is not to teach you all of Python, but rather to arm you with the knowledge required to succeed in this course.
 Because of this, we will only be introducing concepts that are necessary for this course.
-For those of you who know Python it should serve as a quick review, for those of you who know another language, it should serve as a rudimentary introduction.
+For those of you who already know some Python it should serve as a quick review, for those of you who know another language, it should serve as a rudimentary introduction.